zwave-js/node-zwave-js/packages/serial/api.md

     UNKNOWN_FUNC_ZMESerialAPIOptions = 248
 }

-// Warning: (ae-missing-release-tag) "getDefaultPriority" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultPriority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getDefaultPriority<T extends Message>(messageClass: T): MessagePriority | undefined;

-// Warning: (ae-missing-release-tag) "getDefaultPriorityStatic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultPriorityStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getDefaultPriorityStatic<T extends MessageConstructor<Message>>(classConstructor: T): MessagePriority | undefined;

-// Warning: (ae-missing-release-tag) "getExpectedCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getExpectedCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getExpectedCallback<T extends Message>(messageClass: T): FunctionType | typeof Message | ResponsePredicate | undefined;

-// Warning: (ae-missing-release-tag) "getExpectedCallbackStatic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getExpectedCallbackStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getExpectedCallbackStatic<T extends MessageConstructor<Message>>(classConstructor: T): FunctionType | typeof Message | ResponsePredicate | undefined;

-// Warning: (ae-missing-release-tag) "getExpectedResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getExpectedResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getExpectedResponse<T extends Message>(messageClass: T): FunctionType | typeof Message | ResponsePredicate | undefined;

-// Warning: (ae-missing-release-tag) "getExpectedResponseStatic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getExpectedResponseStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getExpectedResponseStatic<T extends MessageConstructor<Message>>(classConstructor: T): FunctionType | typeof Message | ResponsePredicate | undefined;

-// Warning: (ae-missing-release-tag) "getFunctionType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getFunctionType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getFunctionType<T extends Message>(messageClass: T): FunctionType | undefined;

-// Warning: (ae-missing-release-tag) "getFunctionTypeStatic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getFunctionTypeStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getFunctionTypeStatic<T extends MessageConstructor<Message>>(classConstructor: T): FunctionType | undefined;

-// Warning: (ae-missing-release-tag) "getMessageType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getMessageType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getMessageType<T extends Message>(messageClass: T): MessageType | undefined;

-// Warning: (ae-missing-release-tag) "getMessageTypeStatic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getMessageTypeStatic" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getMessageTypeStatic<T extends MessageConstructor<Message>>(classConstructor: T): MessageType | undefined;

-// Warning: (ae-missing-release-tag) "gotDeserializationOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "gotDeserializationOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function gotDeserializationOptions(options: Record<any, any> | undefined): options is MessageDeserializationOptions;

-// Warning: (ae-missing-release-tag) "INodeQuery" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "INodeQuery" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface INodeQuery {